Current PhD studentships

-PhD studentships at the University of Cambridge are advertised at the University's Jobs site.
+Please visit University's Jobs site for current studentship opportunities.
 The studentships are listed along with the name of the department hosting the studentship.
 For a full list of departments and faculties at the University, visit this page where you can learn more about the research interests within each department.

 MPhil and PhD course relevant to data science

 Particular MPhil and PhD courses relevant to data science are listed below.
 Please visit the relevant pages, and pay particular attention to the entry requirements and guidance for applicants there.

 Do you need to brush up on your knowledge or learn something new before applying or attending an interview?
 Visit our Learning Materials page for learning resources.

 SynTech Centre for Doctoral Training - EPSRC Centre for Doctoral Training in Next Generation Synthetic Chemistry Enabled by Digital Molecular Technologies.
 An interdisciplinary cohort-driven programme to produce the next generation of molecule making scientists by combining Synthetic Chemistry, Chemical Engineering, Engineering, Machine Learning and Artificial Intelligence.

 Advanced Computer Science MPhil - The MPhil in Advanced Computer Science (the ACS) is designed to prepare students for doctoral research, whether at Cambridge or elsewhere.
 Typical applicants will have undertaken a first degree in computer science or an equivalent subject, and will be expected to be familiar with basic concepts and practices.
 The ACS is a nine–month course which starts in early October and finishes on 30 June.
 It covers advanced material in both theoretical and practical areas as well as instilling the elements of research practice.